Alson71/Supermarket_Inventory/README.md

 # Supermarket-Inventory-Project
 This project is meant to emulate a super market inventory, which includes allowing the user to save their current list of items, view their list of items, and use different actions to modify their items.
+Also, the password to log in is "password", but that can be changed in the source code.

 Sources for the pictures used: